developer-mp/developer-mp/README.md

 Hi there 👋

 I am a Full-Stack Software Engineer who loves building stuff.
 My primary interests are designing web applications and enterprise-level systems.
-My expertise is in JavaScript/TypeScript, Python, and .NET (C#) with developing proficiency in Java and Golang (Go).
+My expertise is in JavaScript/TypeScript, Python, and .NET (C#).